 This is the drive letter that the GPS receiver was last found on.
-Don't worry if the drive letter changes, the program will automatically find the receiver when you download data.
+Don't worry if the drive letter changes when you plug in your receiver, the program will automatically find the receiver when you try to download data.

-If you want to verify that the GPS receiver is connected and has successfully mounted as a drive, press 'Find GPS'.
+If you want to verify that the GPS receiver is connected and the receiver has successfully mounted as a drive, press 'Find GPS'